- Creating an account

 Once the tasks are created, you can review them and make any changes you need.
 You can ask the agent to make changes, clarify things, add or remove details.Tasks provide a very detailed prompt for your AI coding agent to follow.

-Once you are ready to start building, go to the next step to build it with your favorite AI coding tool.
+Once you are ready to start building, go to the next step to set up the MCP integration.

 Build it with your favorite AI coding tool